sharat87/sharats.me/content/posts/2020-03-29-dependency-injection-in-python.md

 1. It was very simple and easy to implement.
 There's little to no magic.
-1. The task scripts can be updated on production without restarting the application and the changes would take affect immediately.
+1. The task scripts can be updated on production without restarting the application and the changes would take effect immediately.
 1. The scripts' logic can be written as module level code.
 Full freedom on how the code is structured and written.

 Arguing on how horrible this approach is would be a great topic for a heated debate, and, fortunately that's not what I set to write about here.
-For reasons I won't go into, we decided to move to a more sophisticated approach and so started looking.
+This simple method, while worked, didn't scale with the team.
+We soon decided to move to a more sophisticated approach and so started looking.

 A major reason (among several) for this decision was to have the scripts not depend on implicit globals.
 The use of implicit globals meant that the scripts were using variables that appear as not defined to static code analyzers.
 Additionally, since the script file was being read into a string and `eval`-ed, the stack trace from any errors were not very helpful.

 ## The New DI Solution